carlomilanesi/software-ideas/ProgLang/Expressions.md

 Considering what is written above, I think that a good syntax is the following one.

-There is a syntax to specify the instance of a structure like this one: `{ a: 12, b: 7 }`.
+There is a syntax to specify the instance of a structure like this one: `( x: 12, y: 7 )`.
 This structure can be assigned to a variable of the appropriate type.

-In addition structure instance specification can be followed by the name of a function, like in this expression: `{ a: 12, b: 7 } f`.
-This expression is a call to the function `f`, passing as arguments `12` for the argument `a`, and `7` for the argument `b`.
+In addition structure instance specification can be followed by the name of a function, like in this expression: `( a: 12, b: 7 ) f`.
+This expression is a call to the function `f`, passing as arguments `12` for the argument `x`, and `7` for the argument `y`.

-Consider instead this expression: `{ arg: f } g`.
-This is a call to the function `g`, passing to it one argument, named `arg`, and having a reference to the `f` function as value.
+Consider instead this expression: `( func: f )g`.
+This is a call to the function `g`, passing to it one argument, named `func`, and having a reference to the `f` function as value.

-Consider instead this other expression: `{ arg: {} f } g`.
+Consider instead this other expression: `( func: ()f )g`.
 To evaluate this expression, first the `f` function is called, with no arguments, and then the function `g` is called, passing to it the result of the call to `f`.